 - Do not use bear spray like insect repellent.
 It does not work as a deterrent when applied to people or equipment.

-- No bear deterrent is 100% effective: learn how to reduce the risk while hiking in bear country.
+- No bear deterrent is 100% effective: learn how to reduce your risk while hiking in bear country.

 - Make sure your bear spray is EPA-approved: don't depend on personal defense products to stop a charging bear.